ZaidRehman/HulloAssignment/README.md

 ## Chat App

 ### Gulp Build
-Output of gulp build is in folder `dist`.
+Output of gulp build is in root folder `index.vulcanized.html`.

 ### To run locally
 (It is assumed that you have `polymer-cli` installed .)